 I dread putting my daughters to bed.
-Instead of the idyllic magic hour it used to be when they were babies—with story time and snuggles and songs that lull them to sleep at the end of a hectic day—it’s turned into a nightly saga of chasing, nagging, whining, negotiating, yelling and, on really bad days, some crying.
-I start to feel anxious as soon as dinner is over and it’s time to go upstairs and wrestle the little Tasmanian devils to bed.
-After bath time, I can anticipate the arguments between my girls, aged four and six, about which stories we’re going to read, who gets to sit on my lap and when, the exact order of songs I must sing and childhood anecdotes I have to recite before they have deemed my job done.
+Instead of the idyllic magic hour it used to be when they were babies—with story time and snuggles and songs that lull them to sleep—it’s turned into a nightly saga of chasing, nagging, whining, negotiating, yelling and, at times, crying.
+I start to feel anxious as soon as dinner is over.
+After bathtime, I’m already anticipating the arguments between my girls, ages four and six, about which stories we’re going to read, who sits on my lap, the exact order of songs I must sing and childhood anecdotes I have to recite before they have deemed my job done.

-While a lot of my parenting challenges come down to not being assertive enough with my strong-willed children, I also feel like some of their innocent antics are irrationally triggering to me.
-When they fight for my attention and don’t listen to me, instead of going into problem-solving mode, I feel instantly defeated and lose my temper, threatening to take away their “story privileges” which just makes us all feel terrible.
-It seems like they know all of my buttons to press, and they’re playing me on repeat.
-It’s a pattern that makes me feel weak and helpless, and I need to figure out how to fix it.
+While I know a lot of my parenting challenges come down to not being assertive enough with my strong-willed children, I also feel like some of their developmentally appropriate antics push my buttons way more than they should.
+When they fight for my attention and don’t listen to me, instead of going into problem-solving mode, I feel instantly defeated and lose my temper.
+This pattern is getting us nowhere—it makes me feel weak and helpless, and when I resort to threats and taking away privileges, we all feel terrible.
+I need to figure out how to fix it.

 What are parenting triggers?

 “A trigger is anything you experience in the present moment that activates a feeling from the past,” says Laura Markham, a clinical psychologist, parenting coach and author of Peaceful Parent, Happy Kids.
 “We then act in a way that’s not in keeping with the present.”